-This generally happens if your student is considered “over-awarded,” that is, if their outside scholarships and other financial aid offered by the school is above the cost of attendance (COA) at the college or university once your EFC is deducted.
+This generally happens if your student is considered “over-awarded.”
+That is, if outside scholarships and other financial aid offered by the school is above the cost of attendance (COA) at the college or university once your EFC is deducted.

 “I was told that when we went for the financial aid meeting with the school my daughter now attends.
-I didn’t understand, for years we were told apply for every scholarship under the sun, make that your student’s full time job, etc. etc. but in reality we would have lost out on money the school was giving us if my daughter had gotten any private scholarships (DD only applied for a few and didn’t get any),” shared Sue from our Paying For College 101 group.
+I didn’t understand why for years we were told to apply for every scholarship under the sun.

 Most families want to put outside scholarships toward their EFC, but that’s not how schools handle it much of the time.

 What Aid Can Be Affected By Private Scholarships?

 Keep in mind that usually only need-based aid is affected.

 According to the National Association of Scholarship Providers, “Certain types of federal aid, such as the Federal Pell Grant, are not subject to the over-award regulations and are never reduced.”

 Merit awards are generally not reduced due to outside scholarships, but it pays to ask the school to make sure.